Scaling Laws for Online Advertisement Retrieval: Applications in Model Designing and Resource Allocation

-With the specific ROI constraint of Kuaishou Technology, we solve the approximate optimal size of our foundation MLP model, the $\mathcal{SP}$ of the online base model and the solved model are [3328, 1024, 256, 256, 256, 1] and [16128, 1024, 512, 512, 512, 1], \textbf{the new model has brought about a 0.85\% increase in revenue.
+While $G \circ BNSL \circ F$ is monotonically increasing in $\mathcal{SP}$, $MCET$ is non-monotonic due to system-level effects (e.g., kernel fusion, memory access patterns), making the problem non-convex.
+Analytical solutions or binary search are infeasible.

+We solve Eq.~\ref{eq:roi_constrained_designing} via grid search over plausible $\mathcal{SP}$ configurations.
+MCET evaluations are the most time-consuming part, but are still feasible to run offline for grid search.
+Using 10 GPU machines, we evaluate about 1,000 configurations in about two days (details in Appendix~\ref{sec:detail_ROI}).

+\textbf{Case Study 1: Pre-ranking Model Optimization.} For the MLP-based pre-ranking model, we identify the optimal $\mathcal{SP}^* = [16128, 1024, 512, 512, 512, 1]$ under our threshold $\lambda^*$, improving over the baseline $[3328, 1024, 256, 256, 256, 1]$.
+This yields a \textbf{+0.85\% online revenue gain}.
 Such an improvement is considered significant in our advertising scenario.

+\textbf{Case Study 2: Matching Pathway Optimization.} Guided by scaling laws for Transformer models, we introduced a lightweight Transformer-based pathway in the Matching stage, under the constraint of fixed machine cost and $ROI > \lambda^*$.
+This change led to a \textbf{+1.0\% increase in overall revenue}.

+This approach replaces costly trial-and-error with systematic, offline optimization, enabling rapid iteration on model designs.
 Without the scaling law, it would be nearly impossible to test the ROI of hundreds of model configurations through online deployment.
-The time and resource costs of deploying so many models would far outweigh the incremental revenue from the optimized model derived using the scaling law}.
+The time and resource costs of deploying so many models would far outweigh the incremental revenue from the optimized model derived using the scaling law.